outkit/elixir-client/README.md

 }
 ```

-If you need access to the full response from our API for some reason, you can set the `return_response` in the
+If you need access to the full response from our API (including HTTP headers, HTTP status code etc.), you can set the
-`opts` key on the client, like so:
+`return_response` in the `opts` key on the client, like so:

 ```elixir
 client = Outkit.Client.new(opts: [return_response: true])   # Or you could do the same in your configuration